-In this blog, we’ll take a look at CRM project management, what it is conceptually, and how adopting it along with the right tool can benefit cross-team collaboration.
-We’ll also give you a snapshot of what monday sales CRM can do.
+In this blog, we’ll take a look at how marrying project management and CRM can make a huge impact — we’ll also give you a snapshot of what monday sales CRM can do.

 What is CRM project management?